Botany Washington 2014

-Keying with Hitchcock.
+Lower Columbia River Basin landscape.
 Photographed by Joe Arnett.
-Copyright 2013.
+Copyright 2014.
 All rights reserved.

-This year’s Botany Washington is being co-sponsored by the Washington Native Plant Society and the University of Washington Herbarium at the Burke Museum.
-Our goal is to provide an outstanding opportunity for participants of all levels of botanical skill to explore the rich diversity of Central Washington’s flora in the lower Grand Coulee through three tracks of field study: one designed for technical study of selected taxonomic groups, one for improving plant keying skills using the Flora of the Pacific Northwest, and the other designed for individuals with little or no botanical background but who are interested in learning more about wildflowers of this area.
+Botany Washington is co-sponsored by the Washington Native Plant Society and the University of Washington Herbarium at the Burke Museum.
+Our goal is to provide an outstanding learning opportunity for participants of all botanical skill levels.
+This year we will be exploring the floristic diversity of the Lower Columbia River Basin.
+Participants choose one field trip each day from the three tracks of study offered: 1) taxonomic, where the classification and identification of a particular plant family is the focus of activities; 2) improving plant keying skills in the field using Hitchcock and Cronquist's Flora of the Pacific Northwest; and 3) general wildflower walks designed for individuals with less technical botanical backgrounds but who are interested in learning more about wildflowers of the area.

 - Taxonomic Study

-Participants in this track will be studying the Boraginaceae on Saturday with Ron Kelley and early-flowering Asteraceae with David Giblin on Sunday.
+Participants in this track will be studying the Apiaceae (Umbel Family) on Saturday with Mark Darrach and Poaceae (Grass Family) with Clay Antieau on Sunday.
 It will be assumed that participants in the taxonomic track will have botanical and/or professional backgrounds and wish to improve their knowledge and understanding of specific taxonomic groups with botanical experts on these groups.

 - Keying with Hitchcock

-You will join others who wish to hone their technical keying skills using the Flora of the Pacific Northwest in the company of an accomplished botanist who will provide expert guidance as you identify species unknown to you by working through Hitchcock’s technical keys.
+Join others who wish to hone their technical keying skills using the Flora of the Pacific Northwest in the company of an experienced botanist, who will provide guidance as you identify species both known and unknown to you by working through Hitchcock’s technical keys.
 It will be assumed that you have basic knowledge of botanical terminology and basic keying skills utilizing the Flora of the Pacific Northwest or another comparable technical flora.
 Opportunities will be provided for group keying and individual keying.

-Near a pristine chain of lakes, freshwater marshes and magnificent basalt rock formations, Camp Delaney at Sun Lakes State Park will be our Base Camp.
-This state-run Environmental Learning Center is ours for the weekend.
-Eight heated, air-conditioned cabins sleep 9 each.
+Located in the Simcoe Mountains of Klickitat County between Goldendale and Satus Pass, Brooks Memorial State Park Environmental Learning Center will be our base.
+This 700-acre park sits just above the Columbia River Basin in a transition zone between sagebrush-steppe and lodgepole pine forest.
+The Environmental Learning Center is a state-run facility and is ours for the weekend.
+Seven cabins sleep 10 each.
 Participants will bring their own sleeping bags and other weekend essentials for a camp experience.
-Six meals including Friday and Saturday evening’s dinner, Saturday and Sunday breakfasts, and Saturday and Sunday sack lunches will be provided and are included as part of the Botany Washington package.
+Six meals will be provided and are included as part of the Botany Washington package (Friday and Saturday evening’s dinner, Saturday and Sunday breakfasts, and Saturday and Sunday sack lunches).

 Botany Washington will provide botanists, ecologists, conservation biologists and other professionals with access to experts and an opportunity for in-depth study of selected taxonomic groups.
 It is also an opportunity for individuals new to the Flora of the Pacific Northwest to gain additional practice in technical keying with the support of expert guidance.
 The interested enthusiast wishing to learn more about regional floras of Washington will have two days in the field with knowledgeable local experts.
 Finally, it is an opportunity for botanists and others interested in our native flora to work together in a shared community of botanical learning.
 Membership in the Washington Native Plant Society is not required.

-The cost of the weekend will be $200.00.
-This includes two nights rustic lodging, six meals and the opportunity to explore the flora of the Columbia Plateau with knowledgeable botanists who will help you enhance your botanical skills no matter where on the botanical spectrum you reside.
+The cost of the weekend will be $250.
+This includes two nights rustic lodging, six meals, and the opportunity to explore the flora of the Lower Columbia River Basin with knowledgeable botanists who will help you enhance your botanical skills, no matter where on the botanical spectrum you reside.